telephone: 757 630 5942

 estimate an hour of post-recording processing.

+Video post production can take even longer.
 This is not a promise; it could take more or less time.
 Just be aware that what

 you experience in the recording session is not all there is to it.
 I will not "nickel and